halfbackflip/cyber_blog/_posts/2021-03-20-Reviewing-and-Interpreting-Scan-Reports.markdown

 A glossary of all the terms, acronyms and slang I run across for this chapter.

 <table>
-{% for item in site.data.analyzingvulnerabilityscans.csvanalyzingvulnerabilityscans %}
+{% for item in site.data.analyzingvulnerabilityscans %}
     <tr>
         <td>{{item.Term}}</td>
         <td>{{item.Definition}}</td>